4 2 4

 Regardless of the type of diabetes, there will be highs and lows, often within the same day.

-Managing diabetes is a full time, with no breaks.
+Managing diabetes is full-time, with no breaks.

 You must always be conscious of everything you eat, including sugar.